Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 An intensive program that shapes the filmmakers of tomorrow in the heart of Los Angeles

-The UCLA Film & Television Summer Institute – Film Production track gives students from across the country and around the globe an unparalleled opportunity to study filmmaking at one of the most prestigious film schools in the world.
+The UCLA Film and Television Summer Institute – Film Production gives students from across the country and around the globe an unparalleled opportunity to study filmmaking at one of the most prestigious film schools in the world.

-This intensive immersion filmmaking workshop is intended for beginning and intermediate filmmakers of all ages (19+).
+This intensive immersion filmmaking workshop is intended for beginning and intermediate filmmakers of all ages (18+).
 Students work together on short film projects as they are introduced to the aesthetics, techniques and practices of filmmaking.
-Students work closely with each other under the direction of UCLA faculty to study directing, cinematography, editing, production and creative collaboration while using UCLA equipment and sound stages.
+Students work closely with UCLA faculty to study directing, cinematography, editing, production and creative collaboration while using UCLA equipment and sound stages.

-The UCLA Film & Television Summer Institute – Film Production track shapes the filmmakers of tomorrow right in the heart of Los Angeles, the entertainment capital of the world.
+The UCLA Film and Television Summer Institute – Film Production shapes the filmmakers of tomorrow right in the heart of Los Angeles, the entertainment capital of the world.

 Fees and Payment Info